ExperienceBoat

 Whether it's your first time on the water or you have years of experience, keeping a few key things in mind makes the difference between a good day and a perfect one.
-Here are 7 practical tips to plan your next boat adventure on the Costa Brava.
+Here are 7 practical tips to plan your next day out on the water on the Costa Brava.

 1. Choose the right type of vessel